ParadoxBrother/ParadoxBrother.github.io/README.md

  - Monday, July 21
  - 7:00am

-While you wait you can checkout my GitHub: https://github.com/kashan-saeed
+While you wait you can checkout my [GitHub](https://github.com/kashan-saeed)